What are the 5 reasons wounds won’t heal?

 All wounds require that the patient take in more nutrients, particularly protein, to heal wounds and also to carry on normal daily body functions.
 In fact, the amount of protein needed can be three or more times the recommended daily requirement.

-At Encompass HealthCare, we use blood work along with an indirect calorimeter to determine a patient’s nutritional needs during healing.
+At Encompass HealthCare, we use blood work along with an indirect calorimeter (a machine that measures how many calories you need daily) to determine a patient’s nutritional needs during healing.

 REPETITIVE TRAUMA TO THE WOUND AND OFFLOADING

 It is difficult to heal wounds when the injured area keeps getting bumped or rubbed against a surface.
 This is what is called “repetitive trauma” and the healing process is lengthened or stopped completely.
 The solution to this problem is that the wound needs to be offloaded.
 Offloading is when a cast is applied in such a way as to avoid any further accidental bumping, rubbing or trauma to the wound.